Ontario's Historical Plaques

 with a new comment added by a visitor to this site.

-Here is the newest plaque to be posted on this site.
+Here are the newest plaques to be posted on this site.

-You can click on it to go to its webpage.
+You can click on them to go to their webpage.

 (continued from the top of this page) Then, beginning in May, 2009, I began adding all the Federal government's Historic Sites and Monuments Board of Canada plaques in Ontario to the site.
 The provincial and federal plaques are the only plaques I post on this site.
 Although there are thousands of local ones erected throughout the province, due to time constraints and the fact it's just me running things, I've had to limit myself.